aws-samples/foundation-model-benchmarking-tool/README.md

 | **distilbert-base-uncased**  |  ✅ | |  | ||   |

 ## New in this release

+### v1.0.46
+1. Native model deployment support for EC2 and EKS (i.e. you can now deploy and benchmark models on EC2 and EKS).
+1. FMBench is now available in GovCloud.
+1. Update to latest version of several packages.

 ### v1.0.45
 1. Analytics for results across multiple runs.